When you fail so much that you forget what winning feels like, that's when you're ready to succeed.Sean M Everett

 I was charged with taking the alpha product and getting it ready for consumer lauch, then iterating on the product to make it more fun and engaging.

 Plyfe gave you points for your social media activity.
-Perform challenges, earn points and raffle tickets, win real world prizes and vacations.
+Perform challenges, earn points and raffle tickets, level up, unlock boosts, and win real world prizes and vacations.

 We had over 50,000 users one month after launch earning more than 210 million points.